 This is the life.
-Sitting on a terraza in the spring sun, got my chilled Alhambra beer, browsing the ‘El País’ newspaper before savouring a tasty homemade tortilla & tomato bocadillo.
+Sitting on a terraza in the soon-to-be-spring sun, got my chilled Alhambra beer, browsing the ‘El País’ newspaper before savouring a tasty homemade tortilla & tomato bocadillo.
 On a lazy day like today, it ain’t such a bad way to pass the time in Valencia.
 The terrace is just one of the reasons for spending quality time at Rivendel Resto-Bar, which is easy to find & just a few minutes walk from Plaza Ayuntamiento…

 On and off we have been chilling at Rivendel Resto-Bar for a fair number of years, having seen it evolve into a culturally active and open-minded bar now with international cuisine and a healthy cross-mix of ages and nationalities.
 It’s a lovely setting, set in the historic C/ Hospital, making it pleasant and perfect for people watching as the characters stroll by.
 The extensive terraza faces the pedestrian street ( no noisy cars!) making for a mellow atmosphere.

 On the other side of C/ Hospital is the famous Biblioteca Pública Valencia, giving you a spacious view from the terraza, which adds to the relaxed and studenty vibe of the area.
 This member of the 24/7 Valencia team has noted that there has always been a positive vibe about the area over the years and it’s interesting to know that the Public Library of Valencia was once a hospital run by nuns who would nurse and adopt the unwanted babies that were annoymously left on the doorsteps…